miriamasagold/congressapi/README.md

 Data may be retrieved from one of eleven base endpoints:

 - bill
 - amendment
 - summaries
 - congress
 - member
 - committee
--   committeeReport
+- committee-report
 - congressional-record
 - house-communication
 - nomination
 - treaty

 All the user needs to do is specify the endpoint, along with any additional specifications desired: